Bottom-up and top-down approaches: Product design and development

+During the development of new products, designers and engineers rely on both bottom-up and top-down approaches.
+The bottom-up approach is being used when off-the-shelf or existing components are selected and integrated into the product.
+An example includes selecting a particular fastener, such as a bolt, and designing the receiving components such that the fastener will fit properly.
+In a top-down approach, a custom fastener would be designed such that it would fit properly in the receiving components.
+For perspective, for a product with more restrictive requirements (such as weight, geometry, safety, environment), such as a spacesuit, a more top-down approach is taken and almost everything is custom designed.

 Architecture

-Often, the École des Beaux-Arts school of design is said to have primarily promoted top-down design because it taught that an architectural design should begin with a parti, a basic plan drawing of the overall project.
+Often the École des Beaux-Arts school of design is said to have primarily promoted top-down design because it taught that an architectural design should begin with a parti, a basic plan drawing of the overall project.

 By contrast, the Bauhaus focused on bottom-up design.
 This method manifested itself in the study of translating small-scale organizational systems to a larger, more architectural scale (as with the wood panel carving and furniture design).